 Internationals Bratislava is an organization that brings together people from all around the world living or visiting Bratislava, regardless of their cultural origin.
 It was founded by a Croatian girl Maria – an expat who moved to Slovakia in 2010.

-Once per quarter they organize International creative workshops for women – with an experienced lecturer where you can create jeweleries, Christmas decorations, carnival masks or flower garlands.
+Occasionally they organize international creative workshops for women – with an experienced lecturer where you can create jeweleries, Christmas decorations, carnival masks or flower garlands.

-A newly planned activity starting from April 2015 is introduction workshops for newcomers in Bratislava called ‘Welcome to Bratislava workshop’ – every month at the beginning of the month all foreigners that are in Bratislava for less than 3 months are invited to join Internationals on these workshops – the newcomers are shown how to settle in Bratislava, where to find an English speaking doctor, hairdresser, where to find accommodation, how and where to learn Slovak language, where to search for a job, where to meet Slovaks, expats, where to go out, how to get a work permit etc.
+Workshops for newcomers in Bratislava called ‘Welcome to Bratislava workshop’ are held usually each quarter.
+All foreigners that are in Bratislava for less than 3 months are invited to join Internationals at these workshops – the newcomers are shown how to settle in Bratislava, where to find an English speaking doctor, hairdresser, where to find accommodation, how and where to learn Slovak language, where to search for a job, where to meet Slovaks, expats, where to go out, how to get a work permit etc.

 If you would like to explore the beauties of Slovakia, you can join them on some organized trips.
 These usually start at 8am and finish at 10pm and include visiting Slovak castles, caves or UNESCO sites.
 You can join Internationals on many events held in Stara Trznica as well – and for example try food from different exotic countries.